- Home

 Weight: 40

-Visa process can be bureaucratic and time-consuming for many nationalities.
+Visa process is bureaucratic and can be time-consuming for many nationalities.

 📊 Tax Friendliness